-Process workflows in highly dynamic IT landscapes change practically every day, which means that the demands on job schedulers have grown rapidly, and not just in data warehouse and big data environments.
+Process workflows in highly dynamic IT landscapes change practically every day, which means that the demands on workload automation have grown rapidly, and not just in data warehouse and big data environments.
 Today, almost every company operates complex, heterogeneous IT environments comprising servers located at multiple sites, multi-cloud environments and containers.
 When the processes are automated, errors during the processing of large volumes of data due to resource bottlenecks are much more common.

 There is frequently no strict separation between development and production.
 This means that each developer, alongside performing their own work, is also involved in monitoring and operating their data warehouse processes.
 The complex dependency relationships in data warehouse workflows place exacting demands on the functionality of the deployed automation tool.
 Many conventional job schedulers do not (or only in part) provide these characteristics, and are therefore only suitable to a very limited extent for use in complex server landscapes.